awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cognito-userpoolresourceserver.md

 The `AWS::Cognito::UserPoolResourceServer` resource creates a new OAuth2\.0 resource server and defines custom scopes in it\.

+**Note**
+If you don't specify a value for a parameter, Amazon Cognito sets it to a default value\.

 ## Syntax<a name="aws-resource-cognito-userpoolresourceserver-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: